Olga--Smirnova/Easy_JS_Form_Validation/README.md

 # Simple_JS_Form_Validation

 <p>It's an easy way to add some JavaScript validation to your form.
-It checks user's input and - if validation fails-  writes validation messages for each one of failed input fields.</p>
+It checks user's input and - if validation fails -  writes validation messages for each one of failed input fields.</p>
 <p>The code has helpful comments!</p>

 <h3>HTML</h3>